basho/basho_docs/source/languages/en/riak/community/style-guide.md

 We should strive to provide accurate and current information in a clear and consistent style appropriate for the target audience.

-Time well spent on documentation quality can minimize time spent repetitively providing assistance and clarification through other channels.
-Quality documentation has the added benefit of also improving customer confidence in our products and services.

-To deliver clear and consistent documentation, we must use a common set of writing rules and style.
-This living document describes a proposed collection of recommendations for document structure, style, and conventions.
+To deliver clear and consistent documentation, this document provides a common set of writing rules and style.
+This living document describes a collection of document structures, styles, and conventions that we try to follow.

-This guide is particularly for those authoring public facing documentation and customer responses.

 ## Essential Style Concepts